foundry-vtt-community/wiki.js/basics/Compendia.md

 ## Locking Compendiums
 You can toggle a lock on a compendium by navigating to the Compendium Packs tab, right clicking on name of the compendium and choosing `Toggle Edit Lock`.
 This can help prevent making any unwanted changes.

-**Entities in compendiums can now edited directly!**
+**Entities in compendiums can now be edited directly!**
-This means you do not have to import an entity in order to make any changes.
+This means you no longer have to import an entity in order to make any changes to it.

+# Linking Entities

+Entities in compendiums can be link just like ones in your game world.
+They can be used in Journal Entries, Map notes, or Rolltables.
+Simply drag and drop the entitie from the compendium to the editable filed you want to link it to.
+This will show up as the standard linking format of `@Entity(

 # Tips and Tricks